 All areas, activities, and operations are subject to the latest guidelines as issued by the CDC, the State of West Virginia, and the SBR Health & Safety Department

-- All participants arriving together and are from the same unit, will reside in the same campsite for the duration on their stay and may be grouped together during programs where social distancing is required to maintain the same “household” of association throughout the week
+- All participants arriving together and are from the same unit, will reside in the same campsite for the duration on their stay.

 - Participants will be advised not to share hammocks, camp chairs, or any other miscellaneous camping structures with other people unless they are properly washed or disinfected between use.